 I used to be terrified of being profiled.
 I didn’t like myself much when I was younger, and I perceived myself in such a specific way that reading anything outside the parameters of my mental image of myself was so embarrassing that it was almost physically painful.
 But then we’re all young, and then we stop being young, and now I just enjoy discovering the many ways other people see and have seen me.
 So this collection of features begins from around 2014 or 2015.
-I wish I had had the sense to archive everything from over the years, but I hated the way I looked then anyway.
+I wish I had had the sense to archive everything from over the years (I started getting featured in things in 2006, I think), but I hated the way I looked then anyway.

 An Open Letter to All the Selfies I’ve Ever Taken, Candy Magazine, July 2016

 When Dyan asked me to write this particular piece, I thought maybe I should be ashamed of myself.
 Because when you’re asked to write something about selfies, that means you must take a significant amount of selfies.
 Then I shrugged those thoughts off and decided to have fun with it.
 Writing this was a breeze.
 I love writing for Candy; it makes me feel young and carefree, not like the on-the-brink-of-30 adult I’m supposed to be.